scylladb/scylladb/docs/architecture/sstable/sstable3/index.rst

 * In ScyllaDB 3.1 to 4.2, the ``mc`` format is enabled by default.
 * In ScyllaDB 3.0, the ``mc`` format is disabled by default.
 You can enable it by adding the ``enable_sstables_mc_format`` parameter set to ``true`` in the ``scylla.yaml`` file.

+..
+REMOVE IN FUTURE VERSIONS - Remove the note above in version 5.1.

 For example:

 .. code-block:: shell